telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 1. The selected sessions are being saved.
 Enter your session name and click **Save and proceed**
 1. The share screen prompt window appears.
 Enter valid email and optionally add notes.
 Once ready, click **Share**.

->important Fiddler Everywhere has a quota limit for creating snapshots of sessions.
-Refer to the FIddler Everywhere plans page for details.

 >tip Alternatively, you can share captured traffic [through the **Share** button from the toolbar]({%slug web-sessions-list%}#share)